nuniz/Brain-Tumor-Image-Synthesis-and-Classification/README.md

 # How to run the code:

-First you have to use the generative model in order to create pickle files of the dataset.
+First you have to use the generative model to create train& test dataset pickle files.

-You may use our modified pix2pix model in order to create syntethic data in addition to the original data.
-The code and instruction are shown in the generative_model folder.
+Our modified pix2pix model creates syntethic data in addition to the original data.
+The code and instruction are given in the generative_model folder.

-FInally you can use the classification models (Resnet50/ Our capsule classifier) as described in the capsule classifier folder.
+Finally you can use the classification models (Resnet50/ Our capsule classifier) as described in the capsule classifier folder.